tmmss1-iscte/InformationElementsAnalyser/README.md

 Besides the software tool, this repository also contains the software for collecting and storing the data in the apropriated format for subsequent analysis by the tool.

 ***IMPORTANT NOTES:***
-* The software will only run under certain conditions (my excuses in advance for the inconvenience):
  * The software is meant to be spefically run on a device with Kali Linux OS installed.
  * Please clone this repository at the '/home/kali/Desktop' folder of your device and not move any file from its original path, otherwise you may compromisse the executability of the software.

 ## informationElementsAnalyser.py